antongorshkov/kafkasms/README.md

 # kafkasms
-Simple client to receive messages from SMS(HTTP get really) and persist onto a Kafka topic
+Simple client to receive messages from SMS(HTTP GET really) and persist onto a Kafka topic